 Having two boilers, the double boilers will, of course, take a longer time to heat up.

-A heat exchange E61 espresso machine can get properly heat up in 20 minutes; a double will require at least 30 minutes.
+If we talk about prosumer machines that can be used at home or in smaller settings, set within 13amps.
+A heat exchange E61 espresso machine can get properly heated up in about 20 minutes; a double boiler will require at least 30 minutes.

 So who needs a Double Boiler?